ishandhanani/vibecodes/bore/README.md

 ## Tunnel Status

 Each port shows real-time tunnel status:

 - `▸` **Green** - Tunnel port accessible
 - `▸` **Red** - Tunnel port not responding
 - `◐` **Yellow** - Checking status
 - `▹` **Gray** - Tunnel inactive

+## Kubernetes Resources

+Supported resource types for `resource` field:

+- `pod/my-pod` - Forward to a specific pod
+- `svc/my-service` - Forward to a service
+- `deploy/my-deploy` - Forward to a deployment

+Optional fields:

+- `namespace` - Kubernetes namespace (default: current namespace)
+- `context` - Kubernetes context (default: current context)

+## Notes

+- SSH tunnels work with your `~/.ssh/config`
+- K8s port-forwards require `kubectl` in your PATH
-**Note:** Status shows if the SSH tunnel is listening, not if the remote service is up.
-This is a limitation of how SSH port forwarding works - the tunnel accepts connections locally even if the remote service is down.
+- Status shows if the tunnel is listening locally, not if the remote service is healthy

-Works with your SSH config!